don/cordova-plugin-ble-central/README.md

 See Apple's documentation about [Protected Resources](https://developer.apple.com/documentation/bundleresources/information_property_list/protected_resources) for more details.
 If your app needs other permissions like location, try the [cordova-custom-config plugin](https://github.com/don/cordova-plugin-ble-central/issues/700#issuecomment-538312656).

+It is possible to delay the initialization of the plugin on iOS.
+Normally the Bluetooth permission dialog is shown when the app loads for the first time.
+Delaying the initialization of the plugin shows the permission dialog the first time the Bluetooth API is called.
+Set `IOS_INIT_ON_LOAD` to false when installing.

+    --variable IOS_INIT_ON_LOAD=false

 # API

 ## Methods